non101240/thai-error-correct-paper/sections/Notes.md

 # Notes

-## Task: Re-evaluate the Thai Error correction results with WER
+## Task 01: Re-evaluate the Thai Error correction results with WER

 Status: In-progress

 Notes:
-TODO need to change the "range-based" inference into the resulting text.
+Summary
+1. Rerun evaluation routine which will create a copy of the "corrected resulting text"
+2. Verify that the results are consistent to the old results
+3. Run the WER code in `notebook/scripts/018-wer-evaluation/WER.ipynb` notebook
+4. Update GLEU results in Paper, GDrive
+5. Added WER results in Paper

-We are using the https://github.com/belambert/asr-evaluation as our toolset
+We are using WER code snippet from https://web.archive.org/web/20171215025927/http://progfruits.blogspot.com/2014/02/word-error-rate-wer-and-word.html

+Note as we no longer have the BiGRU model we will have to retrain and re-evaluate that (TODO)

-### Sub-task: Map the results in the Paper back to the Google Drive sheet
+### Sub-task 01: Map the results in the Paper back to the Google Drive sheet

 Status: Done